-William Hussey focuses his practice on Private Client Services, including advising businesses and their owners on business operations and transactions, with a particular emphasis on federal, state, local and international tax issues, and also counseling individuals and fiduciaries on estate and trust planning and administration.
+William Hussey focuses his practice on private client services, including advising businesses and their owners on business operations, transactions and succession planning with a particular emphasis on federal, state, local and international tax issues, and also counseling individuals and fiduciaries on estate and trust planning and administration.

 Bill also advises non-profit clients on issues regarding the qualification and maintenance of tax-exempt status.